madhuks/Getting_and_Cleaning_Data_Assignment/README.md

    https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 4. Unzip the file to create the folder 'UCI HAR Dataset' and copy the folder into the working directory
 5. Soure the proram 'run_analysis.R' to tidy the data

+### How the script works
+Two libraries, namely 'data.table' & 'dplyr' need to be loaded for the program to work.
+Part 1: In this part, the feature names and activity labels are read.
+Next, the training data and test data are read and then  combined into one data frame.
+Two columns explaining 'Activity' and 'Subject' are added to the combined data frmae.
+Part 2: In this part, the columns pertaining to only mean and standard deviation measures were extracted from the combined data.
+Part 3: In this part, descriptive activity names are used to name the activities in the data set Part 4: In this part, the abbreviations are exapanded to descriptive names and column names of the data frmae of step 3 are modified with discriptive names.
+Part 5: In this part, a second, independent tidy data set with the average of each variable for each activity and each subject was created from Part 4.
+This data was written into a file.